Summary of Significant Accounting Policies

 Prepaid Expenses and Other Current Assets

-Other current assets represent prepayments, research and development (R&D) tax credits, deferred costs, purchased seed contracts and deposits made by the Company.
+Other current assets represent prepayments, R&D tax credits receivable and deposits made by the Company.

 Property and Equipment